Kiishi25/AWS/README.md

-# training_week8
+# Training_week8
-Solutions to tutorial QA Training Week 8
+Solutions to exercises and tutorial QA Training Week 8